South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 30.4 points per game with a +1003 scoring differential overall.
-They put up 81.2 points per game (seventh in college basketball) and allow 50.8 per outing (third in college basketball).
+- The Gamecocks' +1003 scoring differential (outscoring opponents by 30.4 points per game) is a result of scoring 81.2 points per game (seventh in college basketball) while allowing 50.8 per contest (third in college basketball).

-- In conference action, South Carolina averages fewer points per game (80) than its overall average (81.2).
+- With 80 points per game in SEC action, South Carolina is averaging 1.2 fewer points per game in conference games compared to its season average (81.2 PPG).

-- The Gamecocks are averaging 85.3 points per game this year at home, which is 8.1 more points than they're averaging away from home (77.2).
+- The Gamecocks are putting up 85.3 points per game when playing at home.
+When playing on the road, they are averaging 77.2 points per contest.

-- South Carolina is ceding 47 points per game this year when playing at home, which is 7.2 fewer points than it is allowing when playing on the road (54.2).
+- South Carolina cedes 47 points per game at home this year, compared to 54.2 in road games.

-- The Gamecocks have been scoring 78.7 points per game in their last 10 appearances, an average that's slightly lower than the 81.2 they've scored over the course of the 2022-23 campaign.
+- The Gamecocks have seen a decrease in scoring recently, putting up 78.7 points per game in their last 10 contests, 2.5 points fewer than the 81.2 they've scored this season.

 South Florida Performance Insights

-- The Bulls' +377 scoring differential (outscoring opponents by 11.4 points per game) is a result of putting up 70.9 points per game (70th in college basketball) while giving up 59.5 per outing (57th in college basketball).
+- The Bulls' +377 scoring differential (outscoring opponents by 11.4 points per game) is a result of putting up 70.9 points per game (70th in college basketball) while allowing 59.5 per contest (57th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.